 “Mustn’t grumble,” said Jim, winking at the doctor.
 “Mum’s the word.”

 The doctor guided her through the lobby, picking up a lamp from the reception desk.
 “Thank you, Jim.
 I know the way.”

 Jim closed the heavy door behind them, with a reverberating slam.

 Lamp held high, Dr Gray led her through a labyrinth of winding corridors, down well-worn stairs into the chilly basement.
 “Here we are,” he said, pushing open a creaking door.

 Inside, she could make out several tables, most with cadavers laying on them.
 Some lay under linen sheets others appeared almost abandoned.
 She wasn’t the kind to shock easily.
 “Why are we in a morgue, Doctor?”

 “To begin your education,” he said, directing her attention towards one of the corpses.

 “What am I to learn from a corpse?”

 “Maybe everything,” he said, pulling back a sheet.
 “Let’s start by you telling me how he died.”

-She looked at the Doctor quizzically before reluctantly turning her attention to the cadaver.
-The Doctor held the lamp higher so she could get a clearer view.
+She looked at the Doctor quizzically, did he expect her to be shocked?
+She turned her attention to the cadaver.
+The Doctor held the lamp higher to give her a clearer view.
 For a moment she surveyed the gory scene.
 “Well, he has a large laceration across his chest.
 His rib cage has been crushed.”